Tutorial

 To see examples of how to use an exported font with different game engines and frameworks, check out the samples.

-For subsequent exports you can press the "Rexport font" button next to the project name to quickly reexport the font to the same files.
+For subsequent exports you can press the "Rexport" button to quickly reexport the font to the same files.

 To get help or report issues, join the Ideas Almanac Discord server.